Crystal Lake, Illinois: Climate

 The city's climate is much like that of its large neighboring city, Chicago.
-The city experiences hot summers and cold winters, with temperatures slightly more extreme than those of closer suburbs, because rural land still surrounds the city.
+The city experiences hot summers and cold winters, with temperatures slightly more extreme than those in nearby suburbs, because the town is still surrounded by rural land.
 Due to the lack of the urban heat island effect, Crystal Lake experiences colder nights and lower precipitation than recorded at Chicago.
 High temperatures are usually comparable to those in Chicago, with only a few degrees difference on most days.

-The hottest month of the year is July, when the average high temperature is approximately 86 F. Temperatures in July, and in summer in general, can frequently exceed 95 F, and occasionally exceed 100 F, although this does not happen each year.
-The coldest month of the year is January, where the average high temperature is 23 F. Overnight low temperatures are usually around 8 F. In winter, the low temperatures fall below 0 F on many (often as many as fifteen or twenty) occasions per year.
-Extremely cold nights may record temperatures as low as -20 F or lower, but this is rare and does not happen each year.
+The hottest month of the year is July, when the average high temperature is approximately 86 F. Temperatures in July and in summer in general can frequently exceed 95 F and occasionally exceed 100 F, although this does not happen every year.
+The coldest month of the year is January, with an average high temperature of 23 F. Overnight low temperatures are usually around 8 F. In winter, the low temperatures fall below 0 F on many occasions (often 15, 20, or more) per year.
+Freezing nights may record temperatures as low as -20 F, but this is rare and does not occur every year.

-The wettest month of the year is August, when thunderstorms contribute brief, heavy downpours of rain.
+The wettest month of the year is August, when thunderstorms bring brief, heavy downpours.
 July is the second-wettest month of the year, also mainly due to thunderstorms.
 However, long dry spells can also occur at this time of year, sometimes lasting weeks.
-The two driest months of the year are January and February, where almost all of the precipitation falls as snow.
+The two driest months of the year are January and February, when almost all of the precipitation falls as snow.
 In a typical year, total precipitation is 37 in with a winter snowfall total of 40 in.
-Large snowstorms, although rare, do occur and can accumulate large amounts of snow.
+Although rare, significant snowstorms do occur and can accumulate large amounts of snow.
 In many years, at least one storm will deliver 12 in of snow in one day.
 Most snow-bearing systems are Alberta clippers, while the more infrequent heavy snows are caused by Panhandle hooks.